LEADING OFF: Braves-Nats wait to play, Rangers welcome fans - WHIZ News

 WAITING GAME

-The Nationals and Atlanta Braves hadn’t heard by Sunday evening whether Major League Baseball will allow their game while Washington deals with a COVID-19 outbreak that could prevent 11 players from participating.
+The Nationals will begin their season Tuesday by hosting the Atlanta Braves after Major League Baseball postponed Monday’s opener of the teams’ three-game series because of a coronavirus outbreak that involves 11 of Washington’s players.

+“The most recent round of test results of Nationals personnel included no new positives,” said an MLB statement sent Sunday night.
+“All of (Washington’s) eligible personnel will be able to participate in baseball activities at Nationals Park on Monday.”

-Washington’s season-opening, three-game series against the Mets at Nationals Park was postponed because of coronavirus concerns.
+Washington’s season-opening, three-game series against the Mets at Nationals Park was postponed because of coronavirus concerns, including four positive tests among Nats players.

 HOME AGAIN